grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/okta/index.md

 If a refresh token doesn't exist, Grafana logs the user out of the system after the access token has expired.

-1. To enable the `Refresh Token`, grant type in the `General Settings` section of the Okta application.
+1. Under the `General Settings` section of the Okta application, enable the `Refresh Token` under the `Grant Type` section.
 1. Extend the `scopes` in `[auth.okta]` with `offline_access`.

 ### Configure role mapping